TACTCyberSolns/Proxy-Broker/README.md

 # Synopsis
-'Proxy Broker' is an extensive UDP/TCP proxy designed to "man-in-the-middle" traffic for testing purposes, while allowing you to support "on the go" non-standard protocol modification.
+'Proxy Broker' is an extensive UDP/TCP proxy designed to "man-in-the-middle" traffic for testing purposes, while allowing you to modify non-standard protocols "on the go".

 # Proxy Broker Dependencies
 - python-pip